ashutoshmjain/gita/src/knower.md

 Krishna says, just like external fields, the body itself is a field.
 Just the way a Farmer negotiates the potato-land externally, in the same fashion, one who understand the internal farm of one's own body is called a "Knower.

 It works on three foundational ideas - Uniquness , Chirality and Decentralization.
 The token of this field is "Attention".
-The key insight is to look at our own body as a field - the external world is a superimposed reflection of the self.
-It is useful to observe outside to the extent of knowing your Karma - but the true object for the knower is to understand the symmetry of the own field !
+The key insight is to understand ourselves as a field - you are the Farm - not the Farmer.
+Just the way Potato Land can't fathom the activities of the Farmer, it is almost impossible for us to articulate the Farmer inside.
+Nevertheless , we can start assisting him in his chores - we can be a partner.
+The good thing is the external world is a superimposed reflection of the self.
+It is useful to observe outside to the extent of knowing our Karma - but the true object for the knower is to understand the symmetry of the own field - and the divine elements that run this super cmplex mobile farm !

 ## Uniquenss